aleferrera02/autoencoders/README.md

 # PCA and autoencoders: a comparison on image denoising
-This report provides a comparison between Prin cipal Component Analysis (PCA) and autoencoders.
-Both tech niques are used for dimensionality reduction, i.e. the process of reducing the number of features in a dataset while preserving as much information as possible.
+This report provides a comparison between Principal Component Analysis (PCA) and autoencoders.
+Both techniques are used for dimensionality reduction, i.e. the process of reducing the number of features in a dataset while preserving as much information as possible.
 PCA is a linear method that identifies the directions of maximum variance in the data, while